 Steve's varied interests and training provides him with the skills and experiences to design and deliver a wide variety of authentic learning events.
 He graduated from the University of Western Ontario in London, ON majoring in Classical Studies/History and earned his education degree at Brock University in St. Catharines, ON.
 In addition, Steve has earned his Ontario Ministry Physical Education Specialist and Special Education Specialist certificates.
 He has taught grades from junior kindergarten to grade eleven, special education students, gifted students, ESL students and has had the experience of working for six different boards of education in his career.

-Steve's authentic learning model of education has influenced many organizations and school boards globally as his quotes and elements have been observed from Australia, New Zealand, United Kingdom, Argentina, South Africa, Singapore, the Philippines, Indonesia, Canada and the USA.
+Steve's authentic learning model of education has influenced many organizations and school boards globally as his influence has been observed from Australia, New Zealand, United Kingdom, Argentina, South Africa, Singapore, the Philippines, Indonesia, Canada and the USA.